SAP-samples/teched2024-DT180/exercises/ex1/README.md

 16. Double-click it
 17. Scroll down to `Logs`
 18. The entry `Log Level` should be a link with text `Trace`.
 Click on it.
 (If it's not Trace try again to set log level trace for this iFlow on the third tab and make sure it's the right one and redeploy your iFlow.)
 19. Click on entry `Delete body from property` in the list of `Run Steps`.
-This is the last step before `IBP Write - Post Data` is called via ProcessDirect
+This is the last step before `IBP Write - Post Data` is called via ProcessDirect.
+Please note that the list of `Run Steps` is in descending chronological order (newest on top)
 20. Then click on tab `Message Content` on top
 21. Click on tab `Payload`